vbsw/urlsaver/README.md

 # URL Saver

 ## About
-URL Saver is a program to manage URLs by tags/keywords.
+URL Saver is a program to manage URLs by keywords.
 URL Saver is published at <https://github.com/vbsw/urlsaver>.

 Current version is 0.3.0.